AdeleD/react-paginate/README.md

 `npm test`

-How to use it in a real world project:
+How to use it into your own project:
 ---------------------

 ```javascript